 |Universities||Arrive at FSU||Arrive at Walt Disney World® Resort||Program Ends|

-The program fee of $4,800 includes 12 FSU credits for coursework and academic training, room and board as well as scheduled activities at Florida State University, health insurance covering pre-existing conditions (for all non-U.S. passport-holding students), airport pick-up in Tallahassee and transportation to Orlando by charter bus, textbook and materials for FSU course, FSU student ID card, FSU transcripts, bed linens, pillow, towel, FSU polo shirt, and ongoing support from FSU staff.
+The program fee of $4,800 USD includes 12 FSU credits for coursework and academic training as well as scheduled activities at Florida State University, airport pickup in Tallahassee and transportation to Orlando by charter bus, textbook and materials for FSU course, FSU student ID card, FSU transcripts, bed linens, pillow, towel, FSU polo shirt, and ongoing support from FSU staff.
+A health insurance policy which meets the specific requirements of the J-1 Visa program and the State of Florida is purchased by the student in a separate transaction.
+The cost of this policy is deducted from the program fee paid to FSU so that the total program cost, including health insurance, is $4,800.

 Students are responsible for at least the following, in addition to the program fee: roundtrip airfare, J-1 student visa application fee and SEVIS fee, Disney Program Assessment Fee, and all expenses while participating in the Disney Academic Exchange Experience academic training.